Sensei Ed Melaugh

 Developed by Sensei Melaugh for 8- through 13-year-old boys and girls.

 Sensei Melaugh -- This goes further on the self-protection side.
-They're taught how to use locking capabilities to stop someone from fighting any further.
+They're taught how to use Locking Control capabilities to stop someone from fighting any further.

 We teach the kids how to use joint locks and body control measures so that if someone is trying to hurt them they can stop them quickly, they can put them in a position so that other child or the adult can't fight back right away so they can get out of the situation safely.